 Nephrite is common products of low-level regional metamorphism (green shale facies), and contact metamorphism of basic and ultrabasic rocks and dolomites.
 Nephrite consists of a microcrystalline interlocking fibrous matrix of the calcium, magnesium-iron rich amphibole mineral series tremolite (calcium-magnesium)-ferroactinolite (calcium-magnesium-iron).
 The middle member of this series with an intermediate composition is called actinolite (the silky fibrous mineral form is one form of asbestos).
 The higher the iron content, the greener the colour.
 Tremolite occurs in metamorphosed dolomitic limestones and Actinolite in metamorphic greenschists/glaucophane schists.

-Hetian Jade: one of the classic Chinese jades.
+Hetian Jade is one of the classic Chinese jades.
 It consists almost entirely of tremolite, but can contain up to 5% by weight of impurities such as diopside, epidote, clinozoisite, olivine, dolomite, quartz, magnetite, pyrite, apatite, limonite and carbonaceous matter.

-Kunlun Jade: one of the classic Chinese jades, also known as "Qinghai Jade".
+Kunlun Jade is one of the classic Chinese jades, also known as "Qinghai Jade".
 It consists of actinolite and tremolite in varying proportions, and generally also contains minor wollastonite.
 The most precious specimens have green-white patterns.

-Lantian Jade: a variety of tremolite (white jade), which varies in color from white to yellow, gray, pale blue and light green.
+Lantian Jade is a variety of tremolite (white jade), which varies in color from white to yellow, gray, pale blue and light green.
 The colors are due to the inclusions of iron oxides (yellow), graphite (gray) and chlorite, epidote or minerals of the serpentine group (pale blue).

-Manasi Jade: a green jade which consists mainly of tremolite with only minor actinolite.
+Manasi Jade is a green jade which consists mainly of tremolite with only minor actinolite.
 The green color is caused by microscopic inclusions of green silicates, mainly chlorite and minerals from the serpentine group, and it also frequently contains diopsides and grossulars.

-Meiling Jade: a typical tremolite jade, in a variety of colors from white to gray.
+Meiling Jade is a typical tremolite jade, in a variety of colors from white to gray.
 The white varieties are the most precious.

-Tremolite Jade: a generic term, referring to all varieties of nephrite which consist mainly of tremolite.
+Tremolite Jade is a generic term, referring to all varieties of nephrite which consist mainly of tremolite.
 While all white jades are tremolite jades, not all tremolite jades are white.

-Xiuyan Jade: a green jade, which contains both tremolite and actinolite in varying proportions.
+Xiuyan Jade is a green jade, which contains both tremolite and actinolite in varying proportions.
 Some varieties may also contain antigorite (Zhang, 2002).
 One of the classic Chinese jades.

-Fake Jade: Green ornamental stones commonly mistaken for jade
+Fake Jade is a Green ornamental stones commonly mistaken for jade